kantega/htmx-workshop/README.md

 **Instructions**

-Add a search box to the top of the page.
-There is a commented out html fragment in the `index` page you can use.
+Use the search box at the top of the page.
+There is a non-working html fragment in the `index` page you can use.
 Use `hx-get` to fetch search results from the endpoint called `/webshop/search`.
 Listen for events `keyup`, `search` and `changed`, and experiment with an appropriate `delay` to avoid searching after every keystroke.